Your cookie preferences

 Another cheap, simple phone that’s ideal for keeping in touch with your child is the Alcatel 1066G.

-And at a cost of less than £15 SIM free, it’s the ideal way to connect your child to a mobile phone without having to spend a lot of money.
+And at a cost of less than £15 SIM free, it’s the ideal way to connect your child with a mobile phone without having to spend a lot of money.

 Compare more mobile phones with our Handset League Table